wtlin1228/boar-hat/wild/design-system-survey/README.md

 A design system provides the base styles, but sometimes we still want to override some components.

+## Static CSS

+It's fast, but has CSS specificity issues.

 ```css
 /* base-styles.css */
 .ui.vertical.menu {